MSc Chemistry / MSc Molecular Science

 To avoid unnecessarily extending the study period, students are advised to decide on a topic for their Master’s thesis and contact the supervising professor on time.
 The master’s thesis is scheduled for the fourth semester.
 Before starting the thesis all module except the elective modules must have been passed.

 Before starting work on their thesis, students are required to submit a registration form to Mrs. Petra Schmitt (Prüfungsamt / Examination Office) and to the Student Service Center (SSC) via Email.
-An extension of the processing time is only possible by applying for an extension of the master’s thesis with good timely justification.
+An extension of the processing time is only possible by submitting a timely and justified application to the responsible examination board.

 The Master’s theses may be supervised by all full-time university lecturers and habilitated lecturers in the Department of Chemistry and Pharmacy.
 The following requirements must be met: